dingleton/projects/README.md

 Program 3 : Candlestick_1.py

-This code builds upon the matplotlib_1.py program.
+This code builds upon the matplotlib_1.py program above but creates a candlestick graph from Microsoft stock orice data.

-It reads/parses/extracts the same data from the URL and plots the stock price data a candlestock graph
+It reads/parses/extracts Microsoft stock daily price data (i.e. open price, closing price, low price, high price, volume, date) from the URL and plots this data a candlestock graph.